Chapter 16 : The Wintertime Waltz

 Draco ---– already sporting a crisp white button-down, pressed black trousers, and his crimson tie hanging undone around his collar – marched over to her and grabbed her arm.

-, Granger.
+“You are done, Granger.
 Do you realize you only have thirty minutes to get ready?”

 “What makes you think I’ll need longer?”
 Hermione demanded, hand on hip.